HomeDirectoriesTop 8 Google Announcements Last Year (And What They Mean for Local...

 Did you know?
 Businesses with mobile load times over 3 seconds saw their local search visibility drop by an average of 40% after the mobile-first expansion.

-The “thumb-friendly” update was particularly clever.
-Google’s algorithm now checks if your important elements (phone number, directions button, booking links) are easily tappable on mobile devices.
-Tiny text links or buttons placed too close together?
-That’s going to hurt your rankings.
+The “thumb-friendly” update was clever.
+Google’s algorithm now checks whether your important elements (phone number, directions button, booking links) are easy to tap on a mobile device.
+Tiny text links or buttons placed too close together will hurt your rankings.

-Speed became absolutely key.
-But not just any speed – Google now measures “time to interactive” on mobile.
+Speed became a priority, and not just any speed.
+Google now measures “time to interactive” on mobile.
 Your site might load in 2 seconds, but if users can’t actually tap anything for another 5 seconds, you’re in trouble.

-One local gym owner learned this lesson hard.
+One local gym owner learned this the hard way.
 Their site looked fast but had so much JavaScript loading that users couldn’t click the “Join Now” button for nearly 8 seconds.
-After fixing this single issue, their conversion rate jumped 60%.
+After fixing that one issue, their conversion rate jumped 60%.

 The expansion also introduced “micro-moments” optimisation.
 Google now rewards businesses that appear ready for split-second decisions.
-Your hours, phone number, and key services need to be immediately visible without any scrolling or clicking.
+Your hours, phone number, and key services need to be visible right away, without any scrolling or clicking.

-The review game completely changed in 2024.
-Google didn’t just tweak their review system – they revolutionised how reviews impact local search rankings.
+Reviews changed completely in 2024.
+Google didn’t just tweak the review system, it reworked how reviews affect local search rankings.

-First, the bombshell: review velocity now matters more than total count.
+First, the big one: review velocity now matters more than total count.
 A business getting 5 reviews per month consistently outranks a competitor with 500 reviews but no recent activity.
 This shift caught many established businesses off guard.

 Google introduced “review attributes” that customers can select when leaving feedback.
 Instead of just stars and text, reviewers can now tag specific qualities like “wheelchair accessible”, “pet-friendly”, or “quick service”.
-These attributes become searchable filters that can dramatically increase your visibility for specific queries.
+These attributes become searchable filters that can raise your visibility for specific queries.

 Review FactorImpact on RankingsImplementation Difficulty